/ Oregon Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident results in a lasting condition, you may be entitled to ongoing financial support under Ohio law.
-These benefits are meant to account for the permanent consequences of your injury on your ability to work.
+If your occupational accident results in a lasting condition, you may be entitled to further compensation under Ohio law.
+These entitlements are designed to compensate for the lasting impact of your injury on your ability to work.

 Types of permanent disability benefits: